 The selector box is fun, but otherwise the compensation is about what I would have expected.

-It's nice to be able to play the game again, and from a technical perspective the compensation seems decent, although that is of course completely overshadowed by the censorship, as well as the reasons it was censored in the first place.
+It's nice to be able to play the game again, and from a technical perspective the compensation seems decent, although that is of course completely overshadowed by the censorship, as well as the reasons it was censored in the first place and the questions those reasons raise about the games future.